UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Virtual_Stage_Detailed_Scenario.md

 # Virtual Stage Detailed Scenario

-This page describes the mission environment, delivery workflow, key location data, and strategy context for the AICA Virtual Stage.
+This page provides details of the virtual stage scenario that simulates a multimodal autonomous delivery system in an urban environment.

 ---